architxt.bucket.zodb#

 Close the database connection and release associated resources.

-• Clean up temporary storage if one was created.
+This will: - Abort any uncommitted transaction. - Close the active database connection. - Clean up temporary storage if one was created.

 Return type: